mongodb/specifications/source/auth/auth.rst

 `````````````````````
 Drivers will need AWS IAM credentials (an access key, a secret access key and optionally a session token) to complete the steps in the `Signature Version 4 Signing Process
 <https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html?shortFooter=true>`_.
 If a username and password are provided drivers
 MUST use these for the AWS IAM access key and AWS IAM secret key, respectively.
-If a username is provided without a password (or vice-versa) drivers
-MUST raise an error.
+If, additionally, a session token is provided Drivers MUST use it as well.
+If a username is provided without a password (or vice-versa) or if *only* a session token is provided Drivers MUST raise an error.
+In other words, regardless of how Drivers obtain credentials the only valid combination of credentials is an access key ID and a secret access key or an access key ID, a secret access key and a session token.

 The order in which Drivers MUST search for credentials is: